Woodbine Racetrack: Physical attributes

 The innermost oval was originally a 7/8-mile [.875 mi] grass oval until the E. P. Taylor turf course opened in 1994.
 It was then converted to a crushed limestone dirt course and was used for harness racing until April 2018.
 It was then converted back to a second turf course for the 2019 thoroughbred racing season.
 The first race on the new Inner Turf was run on June 28, 2019 and was won by Bold Rally with Eurico Rosa da Silva aboard.

 Portions of the current E. P. Taylor turf course (the backstretch and far turn) originally formed part of a long turf chute that crossed over the dirt course to the inner turf oval at the top of the stretch.
 This was used for several major races, including Secretariat's final race in the 1973 Canadian International, until the entire E. P. Taylor course was completed in 1994.

+Incidents

+In November 2024, Woodbine cancelled its November 10 final 2 racecard after three catastrophic injuries on the Tapeta track surface as a precautionary approach.
+It consulted the National HBPA, the Jockeys' Guild and the AGCO.
+The incidents include a breakdown of an unnamed horse during a workout, the 3-year-old filly Social Dancer (Society's Chairman)'s awkward step at the half-mile marker and in the GIII Bessarabian Stakes, the 6-year-old mare Owen's Tour Guide (Tourist)'s wrong step, resulting in their euthanasia.

 Casino

 Casino Woodbine opened in 1999, offering a slots parlor and later expanded to table games in 2018.
 It contains 100+ table games, 3,500+ slot machines, 220+ electronic table games, and 100+ dealer assist stadium gaming.
 Table games include blackjack, roulette and baccarat.
 It is open 24 hours a day.

-In 2019, construction began to expand the casino to include an art venue.
+In 2019, construction began to expand the casino to include an entertainment venue, retail shops and a hotel.